-The State of Minnesota's Department of Natural Resources has confirmed that Lake Minnie Belle has Dreissena polymorpha commonly known as Zebra Mussels.
-The efforts of the Community, Lake Association and County, have held this aquatic nuisance at bay for years since they were confirmed in 2 other Meeker County Lakes.
-Given the life history and population dynamics of Zebra Mussels, the distinction that their presence is not new but was likely While this news is disheartening for many who have invested themselves in preservation efforts, it does bring to light the contrast between different monitoring practices and the need for a County led monitoring effort.
+The State of Minnesota's Department of Natural Resources has confirmed that Lake Minnie Belle has Dreissena polymorpha, commonly known as Zebra Mussels.
+The Community, Lake Association, and County's efforts have held this aquatic nuisance at bay for years since they were confirmed in 2 other Meeker County Lakes.
+Given Zebra Mussels' life history and population dynamics, the distinction that their presence is not new but was likely While this news is disheartening for many who have invested themselves in preservation efforts, it does bring to light the contrast between different monitoring practices and the need for a County led monitoring effort.
 Anticipating such a need, changes to the County Program have been underway since late 2019.
 Meeker County developed Rapid Response Protocols and added a permanent and renewing budget item for New Infestation Response.
-Veliger Tows are an example of another early detection method, which was newly eligible for full reimbursement under the AIS Program in 2020.
+Veliger Tows are another early detection method, which was newly eligible for full reimbursement under the AIS Program in 2020.

 Please contact the AIS Coordinator with any questions.